With just 5 ingredients, spoon this homemade Watermelon Salsa over grilled fish or chicken for a quick, light dinner!

 In choosing a watermelon, give it a good look.
 You’re looking for a firm, symmetrical melon that is free from bruises, cuts, or dents.
 The underside should have a creamy yellow spot.
-That’s where it sat on the ground and ripened in the sun.
+That’s the spot where it sat on the ground and ripened in the sun.
 After the viewing, pick it up – it should be heavy for it’s size.
-True to it’s name, watermelon is 92% water, which accounts for most of its weight and its name.
+True to its name, watermelon is 92 percent water, which accounts for most of its weight and its name.
 That high water content means watermelon is low in calories.
 Just 50 calories per cup.

 How to store watermelon

 Once home, rinse the melon in running water, no soap, and pat dry.
 Cut it with a clean knife.
 Watermelons can be stored at room temperature for a week but once it’s cut refrigerate, please.

 Is watermelon healthy?